-When it comes to deciding what’s most important to buy organic, I prioritize animal products such as meat/dairy/lard highest, and produce as second tier.
+When it comes to deciding what’s most important to buy organic, I prioritize animal products such as meat, dairy and lard the highest, and produce as second tier.
 From there I try to avoid the Environmental Working Group’s dirty dozen, but we eat conventional produce off the clean fifteen list.

 The Clean 15

 - Onions (Update: Due to A.B.’s comment below I’d probably buy organic onions.
 Apparently they don’t have a lot of pesticide residue but they ARE sprayed with toxic anti-sprouting agents after they’re picked)

 - Sweet corn (Note: Corn is not a vegetable – it’s a grain!
 And some sweet corn varieties are now GMO so this is on my avoid list)